Kinematics and metallicity of the dwarf spheroidal galaxy Andromeda XVIII: Introduction

 \andxviii\ is a particularly interesting subject for further study. \citet{mcc08} discovered and characterized \andxviii\ from CFHT/MegaPrime imaging.
 However, a large portion of the galaxy was hidden by a CCD chip gap.
 They found that the tip of the red giant branch (TRGB) has a magnitude $I_0=21.6$. \citet{mak17} later found a TRGB magnitude of ${\rm F814W}=21.7$ from HST/ACS photometry. \citet{tol12} obtained the first spectra of stars in \andxviii\@.

-It is not likely to be a backsplash galaxy of the MW because its Galactocentric distance is about $1.33$ Mpc.
+It is not likely to be a backsplash galaxy of the MW, because its Galactocentric distance is about $1.33$ Mpc.
 On the other hand, its 3-dimensional distance from M31 is only $579$ kpc \citep{mak17}.
 Therefore, it could be an example of an M31 backsplash dwarf galaxy.
-Its photometrically measured star formation history (SFH) shows two epochs of intense star formation: $12-14$ Gyr ago and the last one which started about $8$ Gyr ago with a sudden cessation about $1.5$ Gyr ago \citep{mak17}.
+Its photometrically measured star formation history (SFH) shows two epochs of intense star formation: one $12-14$ Gyr ago, and another that started about $8$ Gyr ago, with a sudden cessation about $1.5$ Gyr ago \citep{mak17}.
 The second star formation period might be associated with a flyby of M31.

 The purpose of this work is to determine the features of the evolution of \andxviii\ using accurate measurements of kinematical properties, metallicities and $\alpha$-enhancement of the most probable \andxviii\ members, together with chemical evolution models.
-Specifically, we determine here the role of gas loss -- ram pressure stripping -- based on chemical properties, but also the presence or absence of rotation and the line-of-sight dwarf galaxy's velocity relative to M31 to find whether it can exclude the possibility of \andxviii\ being a backsplash dwarf.
+Specifically, we determine here the role of gas loss -- ram pressure stripping -- based on chemical properties, but also the presence or absence of rotation and the line-of-sight dwarf galaxy's velocity relative to M31, to find whether it can exclude the possibility of \andxviii\ being a backsplash dwarf.